 One – one thousand,

-Three – one thou…….that’s it!
-That’s all the time you had to impress your admission officer.
+three – one thou…….that’s it!!
+When writing a personal statement or essay for your college application, that’s all the time you have to impress your admission officer.

 Not even a full three seconds.

-One of the most important tips for writing a college essay that I can give you is that you need to to GRAB the reader’s ATTENTION in your opening line, right out of the gate!
+One of the most important tips for writing a personal statement that I can give you is that you need to to GRAB the reader’s ATTENTION in your opening line, right out of the gate!

 It took this admission officer that was reading your essay about three seconds to put it down and place it on top of the dreadful rejection pile before moving on to the next.

 Could it be that you simply caught this official on a bad day???